emptymalei/qft/docs/_build/html/_sources/symmetries/symmetry-breaking.txt

 where we set :math:`\mu^2 < 0` and :math:`\lambda > 0`.

-Notice that we have local gauge symmetry holds.
+Notice that we have global gauge symmetry holds.
 By intuition we expect the field to have a quadratic shape around the minima since this is a quartic potential.
 Indeed we Taylor expand the potential around the right minimaium :math:`\phi_0`,and define a new field around the minimium :math:`\eta(x) = \phi(x) - \phi_0`.
 The Lagrangian becomes

 .. math::
    \mathcal L ' = \frac{1}{2} \partial_\mu \eta \partial^\mu \eta - \lambda \phi_0^2  \eta^2 + \text{higher order terms} + \text{constant},

 where we spot the quadratic term :math:`- \lambda \phi_0^2  \eta^2` so that mass of the field :math:`\eta` around its vacuum (minimium) can be defined as :math:`m^2 \equiv \lambda \phi_0^2`.

 The two Lagrangians describes the samething around the minimium point :math:`\phi_0`.
-We notice that the local gauge invariance is broken for field :math:`\eta`.
+We notice that the global gauge invariance is broken for field :math:`\eta`.

 .. admonition:: What is broken?
    :class: toggle

-   Both Lagrangian :math:`\mathcal L` and :math:`\mathcal L'` are invariant under the local gauge transformation of field :math:`\phi`.
+   Both Lagrangian :math:`\mathcal L` and :math:`\mathcal L'` are invariant under the global gauge transformation of field :math:`\phi`.
 But they are all changed under a gauge transformation of field :math:`\eta`.

    What does that mean?